pento/7B/readme.txt

 = 0.5.2 =
 * FIXED: Correct the AS1 autodiscovery tag, per the AS2 spec
+* FIXED: Return the correct mime types for AS1 and rss.js

 = 0.5.1 =
 * FIXED: rss.js item array not being generated correctly